huynhminhtruong/go-store-shipping/README.md

 ### 2. Make a shipping request(Auto)

 - Create shipping after order was created from go-store-order service
-- Implement gRPC service to create shipping
+- Implement gRPC service to handle this job

 ### 3. Update a shipping request(Auto)